-Among the solution found to the issue of slow internet connection is to host the KOHA Server on a Local Area Network (LAN) for increased speed.
-The LAN is faster than the Wide Area Network (WAN) and is preferable to those wishing for speed data entry onto their database.
+Among the solutions found to the issue of slow Internet connections is to host the KOHA server on a LAN for increased speed.
+The LAN is faster than the Wide Area Network (WAN) and is preferable for those wishing for speed for data entry onto their database.
 Others also resorted to the use of modems and mini routers to achieve a faster internet connection.
-Both approaches are seen at temporary solutions because an OPAC requires a functioning internet connection.
+Both approaches are seen as temporary solutions because an OPAC requires a functioning internet connection.

-Another challenge which the survey respondents seem to have found a working solution to is the issue of staff apathy.
-The solution to this problem seems to be multi-pronged with libraries combining training and development, reorientation programs, effective supervision and mentoring.
-The solution also involve a bit of 'carrot and stick' with some libraries reporting that they set targets and sanction those who fail to meet them.
+Another challenge for which the survey respondents seem to have found a working solution is the issue of staff apathy.
+The solution to this problem seems to be multi-pronged with libraries combining training and development, reorientation programs, effective supervision, and mentoring.
+The solution also involves a bit of 'carrot and stick' with some libraries reporting that they set targets and sanction those who fail to meet them.

-Another important approach to solving the emerging issue in retrospective conversion among the survey respondents is collaboration.
+Another important approach to solving the emerging issues in retrospective conversion among the survey respondents is collaboration.
 This happens both formally and informally and it involves tapping the expertise of colleagues and associate institutions to find solutions to various challenges.